salrashid123/gcp_tokendistributor/README.md

 - [go with bazel with grpc with container](https://github.com/salrashid123/go-grpc-bazel-docker))

+You can find more information about how to build the TokenClient and TokenServer in the appendix.

 #### After Provisioning

 After provisioning, the full sequence to exchange encrypted keys takes place.
 In addition, remoteAttestation (quote/verify) and TPM signing key is transmitted from the client to the server